The United Nations Office for Project Services (UNOPS)

-Working closely with communities and local authorities, UNOPS supports capacity development by sharing knowledge and best practices with national counterparts.
+Working closely with communities and local partners, UNOPS further supports capacity development by sharing knowledge and best practices.

 - UNOPS impact in Kosovo*

-- Improving local authorities’ capacity to fulfil EU criteria for statistical data collection in the area of refugee crisis management through providing timely partner personnel services.
+Improving local authorities’ capacity to fulfil EU criteria for statistical data collection in the area of refugee crisis management by providing timely partner personnel services.